VoxForge/voxforge.github.io/fr/Read.md

 # - leave a blank line between groupings of hash/objects; otherwise liquid does
 # not parse properly
 # - Yes and No must be in quotes, otherwise evaluates to true/false
+# TODO test this with new approach to global variables...
 native_speaker:
   label: Locuteur natif?
   popup_link: https://fr.wiktionary.org/wiki/locuteur_natif